Roth IRA conversions have gained popularity, thanks to the removal of the income cap on conversions several years ago.

 If you think you’re a good candidate for a Roth IRA conversion, but have concerns about future tax rates and whether your assets can sufficiently fund a comfortable retirement, consider a partial Roth IRA conversion.
 A partial conversion will spread out your risk, allowing you to diversify your assets into various tax buckets.
 You’ll then have taxable assets (in brokerage accounts), tax-deferred assets (in IRAs and company-sponsored retirement plans) and tax-free assets (in Roth IRAs).

 The Roth IRA conversion rules are complex.
 We have discussed this planning strategy with our clients at annual review meetings.
-For those clients who have already converted, we will analyze the election option (payment in April 2011) versus the default payment over tax years 2011 and 2012 prior to finalizing tax returns.

 For more information about Roth IRAs, please see the Retirement Planning section of our blog.